Bow Sight Tape Calculator

 How the math works

 For each target distance the calculator works out the flight time using your chronographed arrow speed (with a small drag correction), then computes the gravity drop from d = ½ × g × t².
-That drop is converted to a sight movement in millimeters based on the geometry between your peep, sight pin, and target.
+Dividing that drop by the distance gives the aiming-angle correction the pin must make, and your zero mark calibrates how many millimeters of sight travel one unit of angle costs on your particular sight.

 Verifying against real shots